solana-labs/solana/book/src/leader-rotation.md

 2. An *activate* transaction is submitted by the leader to acknowledge the new schedule if they observe a supermajority at root.

-3. The *activate* transaction sets the activation for the new Leader Schedule to be at the epoch following block's slot plus half an epoch length.
-So any forks in the next epoch boundary use the new Leader Schedule.
+3. The *activate* transaction sets the activation for the new leader schedule to be at the epoch following block's slot plus half an epoch length.
+So any forks in the next epoch boundary use the new leader schedule.

 Validators reject the block if they do not observe the root to be past the epoch boundary.
 The complexity with this approach revolves around the incentives for